orb-lang/espalier/doc/md/espalier/serve.md

 # Serve

-  A simple command-line server for parsing peg parsers and returning the result.
+  A simple command\-line server for parsing peg parsers and returning the result\.

 ```lua
 local Peg = require "espalier/peg"